dcrules2/pl-sample-storacha/README.md

 import axios from 'axios';
 import * as cheerio from 'cheerio';
 import { fileURLToPath } from 'url';
-import { config } from 'dotenv';
+import dotenv from 'dotenv';

-// Load environment variables from .env in root directory
-//Will need to change this path if running from this directory vs src dotenv.config({ path: '../.env' });
+// Load environment variables from .env in root directory dotenv.config({ path: '../.env' }); //will need to change this path if running from this directory

-// URL of the HTML page to download const url = process.env.WEBSITE; //We are using 'https://http.cat/' as an example
+// URL of the HTML page to download const url = process.env.WEBSITE;

 // Create __filename and __dirname
 const __filename = fileURLToPath(import.meta.url);